cam-garrison/doccloud-uploads-graph/README.md

 # DocumentCloud User Uploads Graph

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This repository contains an Add-On for DocumentCloud which will create a graph (image of a graph) that has the number of uploads over time for a given username.

 ## Files